Curious about Karen Salmansohn and how this NotSalmon site came to be? Wondering why it’s called NotSalmon?

 I kept threatening to quit.

-I wanted to use my writing and design skills to write and design books with inspirational messages.
+My dream: I wanted to use my writing and design skills to write and design books with inspirational messages.

 Instead of inspiring people to try a new toothpaste – I wanted to write books to inspire people to think in new ways.